cloudposse/docs/content/glossary/monorepo.md

 tags:
 - polyrepo
 - monorepo
-description: "Monorepo refers to a strategy of storing all code for possibly unrelated applications with in the same source code repository."
+description: "Monorepo refers to a strategy of storing all code for possibly unrelated applications within the same source code repository."
 ---

 See also [polyrepo]({{< relref "glossary/polyrepo.md" >}}).